thewhitelisted/thewhitelisted/README.md

 - Hi, I’m @thewhitelisted
-- I’m interested in doing funny things with code and algorithms
+- I’m interested in doing funny things with algorithms and java
-- if you're reading this then what are you doing with your life
-- you can't contact me.
+- contact me at clee2k6@gmail.com

 <!---
 thewhitelisted/thewhitelisted is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.